react-navigation/react-navigation.github.io/docs/MST-integration.md

 sidebar_label: MobX State Tree integration
 ---

+> TODO: This guide is incomplete.
+Please help improve this by sending pull requests.

 This guide explores possible way to use React Navigation in a React Native project that uses [MobX State Tree](https://github.com/mobxjs/mobx-state-tree)(MST) for state management.
 The guide is accompanied by a [sample app](https://github.com/vonovak/react-navigation-mst-demo).
 Parts of the guide may be relevant also for users of [MobX](https://github.com/mobxjs/mobx) but please be aware of the fact that MobX does not come with a built-in solution for (de)serializing its state.

 > Please note that in this guide, Mobx State Tree is not used to manage the navigation state itself - just the navigation params!